ME.md: robots.txt for human consciousness

 Three things converged that made this the right moment:

 1. Agents are proliferating.
-I run two now β magerbot and genny.
+I run two now — magerbot and genny.
 More people are running fleets.
-Those agents need to know the human they serve.
+Those agents need to know the human they serve and each other.
 There's no standard for that today.

 2. Context windows are getting longer, but not infinite.
 You can paste a novel into Claude.
 But you're not going to re-paste your personal context every session.
 You need it automated.
 You need a URL.